tinajzhao/NeuroConnect/README.md

 You can then load:

-- Healthy vs. Sick datasets
+- CN vs. AD datasets
 - Demo datasets
 - Region-of-interest and edge options
 - Side-by-side or differential visualizations